-This Form 10-K reflects the restatement of our previously reported financial statements for the years ended December 31, 2003 and 2002, the nine months ended December 31, 2002, and the year ended March 31, 2002.
+The Original 10-K Filing reflected the restatement of our previously reported financial statements for the years ended December 31, 2003 and 2002, the nine months ended December 31, 2002, and the year ended March 31, 2002.
 The restatement reflects the correction of the cutoff procedures used by the Company for recognizing sales and sales related costs.
-The restatement is described in more detail in Note 2 to "Item 8 - Financial Statements and Supplementary Data."
+The restatement is described in more detail in Note 2a) to "Item 8 - Financial Statements and Supplementary Data."